Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank spams rocks at survivors.
-		// Requires "st_spam.smx" to be installed.
+		// Requires "mt_spam.smx" to be installed.
 		"Spam Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.